 Apple Glasses or Apple VR headset?

-However, it was also rumoured while the Apple Glasses won’t have a VR feature, Apple was creating a dedicated VT headset that could actually hit the market earlier than the Apple glasses.
+However, it was also rumored while the Apple Glasses won’t have a VR feature, Apple was creating a dedicated VT headset that could hit the market earlier than the Apple glasses.

-This relatively less complex device apparently features ultra-high-resolution screens and cinematic speaker system to emulate realistic visual experiences.
+This relatively less complex device features ultra-high-resolution screens and a cinematic speaker system to emulate realistic visual experiences.

 As for the design, sources claim it’s extremely similar to the popular Occulus Quest but slimmer and outfitted with a fabric of some kind.
 Of course, the design is still being refined as it was reported the company is still testing out various head shapes.

 As for the price, we can only assume and that assumption is that it’s likey not cheap considering the Occulus Quest is somewhere around 400$ and others go all the way up to 4000$.

 It is likely to hit the markets in 2022 after a grand unveiling in 2021.
 This Apple VR headset will primarily cater to gamers with video streaming and of course various applications with Siri.

 How much are Apple AR glasses?